LukeShortCloud/rootpages/src/ansible.rst

 Magic variables are variables that Ansible creates and manages outside of user-defined variables.
 Most of these exist with every playbook run.

 -  ansible_check_mode = If the playbook is ran with ``--check`` mode to see if tasks will make any modifications.
+-  ansible_user_dir = The $HOME directory for the user that is being accessed on the managed node.
 -  ansible_play_batch = The current hosts that are running, limited to only the hosts running from the ``serial`` size.
 -  ansible_play_hosts = The list of all of the (non-failed) hosts that the playbook ``hosts`` is set to use.
+-  ansible_playbook_python = The Python executable used to run Ansible on the control node.
 -  ansible_inventory_sources = A list of all of the inventory files that are loaded.
 -  ansible_limit = The string of hosts defined by ``--limit`` that the playbook is currently limited to.
 -  ansible_run_tags = A list of tags that are defined by ``--tags`` that the playbook is running.